timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 For example, what's the memory, what's a less disturbing experience, what are the desired, new associations?
-This is where IFS' unburdening process fits in.
+This is where IFS' unburdening recipe comes in.
 The unburdening process incrementally takes one through the memory reconsolidation steps, surfacing the information needed to progress through the steps